Important Dates

 - An opportunity will be given to perform the first part (T1) in mid November.

-- If T1 is returned, it will be considered for grading, otherwise an equivalent test can be done in the Exam season.
+- If T1 is returned, it will be considered for grading, otherwise an equivalent part can be done in the Regular Season.

-- The second part (T2) will be available in the Exam season.
+- The second part (T2) will be available in the Regular Season.

 -